prasadiw/Nightwatchjs/README.md

 * Test fails can be happened due to time outs with element loading due to slow internet bandwidth.

 * Intermitted error : Failed to create a new post from home page.
-Error Text : 'There was n error.
+Error Text : 'There was an error.
 Please try again.'

 ### Instructions: